PromiseLand-App/promiseland-frontend/README.md

   <h3 align="center">PromiseLand</h3>

   <p align="center">
-    PromiseLand is a Instagram liked Web3 Social and NFT marketplace that can benefit both content creator and their supportors with inbuilt Social-Fi elements.
+    PromiseLand is a Instagram liked Web3 Social and NFT marketplace that can benefit both content creators and their supportors with inbuilt Social-Fi elements.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />